litmuschaos/litmus-docs/website/docs/faq.md

 - SSH Key

 Once GitOps is enabled, any new workflows created will be stored in the configured repo in the path `litmus/<project-id>/<workflow-name>.yaml`.

+### How to solve `invalid token` issue in litmusctl?

+You can use the command `litmusctl config set-account` to generate a new token.
+You get `invalid token` error if the authorization token is expired.
+Authorization token has a life span of 24 hours.